List of city parks and recreation facilities of Allentown, Pennsylvania: History

-Soon afterwards, it became apparent that a need existed for recreational facilities for children and young people.
-Meetings of the Allentown City Council were held about this and several proposals were presented and discussed.
 In 1912, the city's first public playground was established at Fountain Park.
 During the summer vacation months, all Allentown School District school grounds are open as neighborhood playgrounds.

 Trexler also facilitated the development of Cedar Creek Park, the Allentown Municipal Golf Course and the Trout Nursery in Lehigh Parkway.

-After his death in 1933, Trexler's summer estate, a 142-acre tract was willed to the City of Allentown and was renamed Trexler Memorial Park.
-Today, the Harry C. Trexler Trust continues to provide private funding for the maintenance and development of Allentown's park system.
+Following Trexler's death in 1933, Trexler's summer estate, a 142-acre tract was willed to the City of Allentown and was renamed Trexler Memorial Park.
+The Harry C. Trexler Trust continues to provide private funding for the maintenance and development of Allentown's public park system.

-List of places
+List of parks and recreation facilities

 The following is a list of city parks and recreation facilities located in Allentown: